 “Cryptic and tinged with darkness, Slider is a desert gospel masterpiece and our winner for Album of the Year.” – Yab Yum Music & Arts

-“Decker have managed to encompass typical folklore story-arcs and blend them with a nostalgic sound that is reminiscent of 90’s guitar rock, modernised and reinvented to the point whereby they sound both unique and familiar; a rare combination. ” - Aaron Bowen, Indie Music Reviewer Magazine
+“Decker has managed to encompass typical folklore story-arcs and blend them with a nostalgic sound that is reminiscent of 90’s guitar rock, modernised and reinvented to the point whereby they sound both unique and familiar; a rare combination. ” – Aaron Bowen, Indie Music Reviewer Magazine

 “While decker.’s sound covers more than a few bases, their lyrics are on a more straightforward track.
 Decker begs for honesty throughout the album, completely unashamed (and rightfully so).” – Rochelle Shipman, The Grateful Web

 “it seems decker. can’t be stopped” - Ana Anguiano, College Times